-Do not connect flexible plastic containers in series in order to avoid air embolism due to possible residual air contained in the primary container.
+Do not connect flexible plastic containers in series connections.
+Such use could result in air embolism due to residual air (approximately 15 mL) being drawn from the primary container before administration of the fluid from the secondary container is completed.

-Pressurizing intravenous solutions contained in flexible plastic containers to increase flow rates can result in air embolism if the residual air in the container is not fully evacuated prior to administration.
+Pressurizing intravenous solutions contained in flexible plastic containers to increase flow rates can result in air embolism if the residual air in the container is not fully evacuated prior to administration

 Use of a vented intravenous administration set with the vent in the open position could result in air embolism.
 Vented intravenous administration sets with the vent in the open position should not be used with flexible plastic containers.
-If the administration is controlled by a pumping device, care must be taken to discontinue pumping action before the container runs dry or air embolism may result.